kojiishi/snap-height/README.md

 ```

 When this property is set to `rem`,
-the logical width of content-box is rounded _down_ to the closest multiple of `1rem`
+the logical width of the content-box is rounded _down_ to the closest multiple of `1rem`
 by increasing the used value of `margin-right`.

 This feature is useful for Han ideograph-based scripts.